 In my first weeks I only picked about 3-5 bins per day.
 But after a few weeks I could pick at least 6 bins per day.
 At my max I got paid around the 240 AUD$ per day.

-I could choose my own working days and working hours.
-If i could, I picked every day at least 5 bins.
-Some days I gave myself a day off to explore the area, because we work to live and we don’t live to work 😉 Also, when it rained I wasn’t allowed to pick the apples, because the apples would bruise.
+I had to choose my own working days and hours.
+If it could, I picked every day at least 5 bins.
+Some days I gave myself a day off to explore the area.
+When it rained I wasn’t allowed to pick apples, because the apples would bruise.

-I did this work for two and a half months, so I could save enough money to travel to New-Zealand and do some great activities over there, but you’ll find out all about that when you visit that page.
+I did this work for two and a half months, I saved enough money to travel to New-Zealand and did some great activities over there.
 Despite the hard and boring job, I actually enjoyed it.
 I would recommend farmwork to you fellow backpackers.
 It’s a different side of Australia, which you definitely must get to know.